Segregated vs. Allocated Storage

 The Mechanism

 Think of segregated storage as a private safety deposit box rather than a general bank vault.
 Your assets are physically isolated on a dedicated shelf or within a sealed container.
-Crucially, the items you deposit are identified by unique serial numbers, mint marks, or specific packaging.
+Crucially, the items you deposit are identified by unique serial numbers (where applicable), mint marks, or specific packaging.

 The Traceability Advantage

-The defining feature is unambiguous traceability.
+The defining feature here is unambiguous traceability.
 The depository maintains inventory records that link your account directly to specific bars or coins.
-If you deposit a 100-ounce bar with serial number 998877, that is the exact bar you will receive upon distribution.
+If you deposit a 100-ounce bar with the serial number 998877, that is the exact bar you will receive upon distribution.
+You are not holding a claim on a generic ounce of gold; you hold title to that specific physical object.

 Best For: